fgerzer/apsis/documentation/source/installation.rst

 Installing Apsis
 ****************

 This guide provides instructions for how to get apsis running on your system.
-The guide is manily targetted for Ubuntu/Debian users, however as a user of another linux based OS you should easily to be able to follow this guide with the methods used in your distro.
+The guide is manily targetted at Ubuntu/Debian users, however as a user of another linux based OS you should easily to be able to follow this guide with the methods used in your distro.

-Prerequesites
+Prerequisites
 =============

 Apsis requires the following **python frameworks** and their dependencies to be installed.